mjwhitta/obfs/README.md

 ## What is this?

-A simple tool to obfuscate strings in memory.
+A simple tool to obfuscate strings in payloads.

 ## How to install